[Artwork by Aesop Dekker, Eric Radey, and Ross Sewage]

 Ludicra has seen a number of fascinating descriptors attached to Another Great Love Song over the years, two personal favorites being “feminine black metal” and “hipster black metal.”
 Both are equally awkward and misinformed, with the prior likely rooted in the simple fact that Laurie Sue Shanaman (vocals) and Christy Cather (guitar, vocals) happen to be in the ranks, and the latter plausibly being derived from a number of factors that include label choice (Jello Biafra’s Alternative Tentacles) and the fact that Another Great Love Song sounds as close to Under a Funeral Moon as it does to… Well, things that are not at all even close to Under a Funeral Moon.
 Really, would it be another rotation on the almighty axis without conservative black metal watchmen clanging pots and pans together in an attempt to scare away anyone who doesn’t look like Enthroned circa 1997?
 Please never change.

 In truth, much of the criticisms levied upon Ludicra and this record in particular seem largely based on confusion, and that is very likely by design.
 As in, Ludicra does not at all mind confusing passersby.
 Theirs is a sound that’s as graphic, frantic and unpredictable as life in a city such as SF or Oakland can get, and it’s dispensed in a manner that comes very close to capturing the way the band sounds in a live setting: myriad emotions hurtling, hammering, galloping, and whipping into tornados, but never fully losing sight of good ol’-fashioned beauty.
-The result is not black metal in the strictest sense, but holy hell does it ever incorporate its more melodic, deathly face (à la Necrophobic, particularly Darkside) into a fume that incorporates all the punk, prog, trad metal, grind, thrash etc. the members additionally count on their respective resumes with equal intent.
+The result is not black metal in the strictest sense, but holy hell does it ever incorporate its more melodic, deathly face (à la Necrophobic, particularly Darkside) into a fume that integrates all the punk, prog, trad metal, grind, thrash etc. the members additionally count on their respective resumes with equal intent.
 It’s a Bay Area sound that’s become synonymous with “anything goes,” just like the city itself, and Ludicra does a better job of encapsulating that impression than just about anyone else.

 Kicking off the record with “The Only Cure, the Only Remedy” is a sharp move, as it fires a whole lot of Ludicra goods into the listener’s face right from the jump.
 The song opens with a mellow flare, but there are tendrils of dread in the corners as ominous whispers and melodic, dark fretwork wisp their way into the picture.
 Tension slowly begins to mount, and then WHAM: Everything very suddenly bolts off at 100mph, delivering a notably epic form of black metal that separates itself from the genre’s Norwegian ancestors by keeping the bottom end heavy with thundering drums and a bulldozing bass.
 Just after the 2:30 mark, Aesop rides the cymbal as the song shifts into a Harmony Corruption-styled scoot, and following a gnarly little riff breakout around 3:30, a dive-bomb from bassist Ross Sewage initiates another full-speed assault.
 Prettiness fully enters the picture again around 4:30, underscored by one of those signature John Cobbett melodic fret progressions that could just as easily be pulled from a lost Hammers of Misfortune record.
 Then, the final two minutes are spent slowly winding things down, eventually fading out with the same foreboding mellowness that opened the song.